felixayot/alx-system_engineering-devops/README.md

 # System Engineering & DevOps - Bash

 In these projects offered at ALX, I learnt about System DevOps particularly the UNIX shell basic navigation tools, Bash scripting, Shell permissions and I/O Redirections.
-The below projects covered all the system DevOps concepts.
+The below projects covered all the system DevOps concepts including Configuration Management tool(Puppet), SSH, Web servers and all other concepts involved in system devops.
-More projects are yet to come to fully exhaust all the concepts involved in system DevOps.
+Some of the below projects fully exhaust the devops concepts of Web infrastructure and designs.
+Enjoy!

 - **Shell Basics**
 - **Shell permissions**